Richard Wherrett: Personal life

 Wherrett knew he was gay from the age of 17.
 Nevertheless, he had a well-publicised relationship with the actress Jacki Weaver from 1971 to 1974.
 Weaver claimed she always knew about Wherrett's sexual orientation, but nevertheless described him as the love of her life.
 She even moved back in with Wherrett to nurse him during his final days.

 Death and legacy

-Wherrett died of liver failure on 7 December 2001, three days before his 61st birthday, after 15 years warding off the effects of HIV.
+Wherrett died of liver failure on 7 December 2001, three days before his 61st birthday.
+It was also after warding off the effects of HIV for 15 years.
 His funeral service was held at St John's Anglican Church, Darlinghurst, with ushers provided by the Sydney Opera House.
 The General Manager of the Opera House, Michael Lynch, dimmed the lights on the Opera House sails in what Jacki Weaver called "a movingly fitting tribute".

 Richard Wherrett Fellowship

 The 'Richard Wherrett Fellowship' was created in his memory by the STC in his memory.
 Over the years it has been granted to the following recipients: